Access to Palliative Care Bill [HL]

 Overview

-This bill mandates that Clinical Commissioning Groups (CCGs) in England ensure access to palliative care services for all individuals with palliative care needs within their areas.
-It requires CCGs to develop and publish strategies outlining how they will meet these needs, including access to pain management, psychological support, and information about the patient's condition.
+This bill mandates that Clinical Commissioning Groups (CCGs) in England ensure everyone in their area with palliative care needs has access to appropriate health services.
+This includes pain management, psychological support, and information about their condition and care options.

 Description

-The Access to Palliative Care Bill requires CCGs to guarantee access to appropriate health services for people with palliative care needs.
-This includes:
+The Access to Palliative Care Bill requires CCGs to:

 Government Spending